Peotone Township, Illinois

 Peotone Township is located in Will County, Illinois.
 As of the 2010 census, its population was 4,431 and it contained 1,728 housing units.
-Peotone was formed from the eastern half of Wilton Township at an unknown date.
-It has towns of Andres and Peotone.
+The township was formed from the eastern half of Wilton Township at an unknown date.
+It contains the village of Peotone and the unincorporated community of Andres.
 Interstate 57, Route 50, Route 45, and Route 52 are major routes.

 Geography

 According to the 2010 census, the township has a total area of 36.32 sqmi, of which 36.26 sqmi (or 99.83%) is land and 0.06 sqmi (or 0.17%) is water.
 A description of the township appears at the bottom of the 1873 plat atlas and it reads "...This is an entirely prairie township which a rich, fertile soil, and for agricultural purposes and grain raising is second, perhaps, to none in the county."
 The land of Peotone Township is very gently rolling and becomes even flatter as you move south in the township.
 The major waterways in Peotone township include the South Branch Forked Creek, Rock Creek, and Black Creek.
 Other water includes the Peotone Park District.